 In business, lack of communication with customers can be the sole reason for failure and the same can be true for music.
 With the emergence of streaming video, live chat and mobile app marketing, communication has never been easier than it is today.
 New forms of media outlets (Podcasts, YouTube, Periscope, Email, Blogs, Twitter, LinkedIn, Snapchat) are replacing the old (Radio, Television, Newspapers, Magazines, Resumes, Postcards) and they are making it possible to reach a seemingly unlimited amount of people at once.
 With everything being accessible from mobile devices these days, indie musicians like you have an opportunity to communicate with an audience like never before.
 Essentially this means….NO MORE MIDDLE MAN.

 So how does mobile app marketing fit in to all of this?
 Mobile apps are essentially your whole entire brand living on a ‘smart device’.
 They allow you to sell directly to your fans, keep them up to date with your live events, send direct messages and monitor where they are around the world.
-Having a mobile app is also a sure way to separate yourself from your competition.
+Having a mobile app is also a sure way to separate yourself from your competitionThe top 10 websites that appear for a particular keyword sea...
+More.
 “I don’t know the difference between a mobile app and a web app” In this post you will discover how you, as a musician, can benefit from using mobile app marketing to gain more exposure, make more money selling directly to your fans, get better attendance to your shows, monitor where and who your fans are, and directly communicate with them using mobile app marketing.
 And finally you will learn how you could possibly have your own mobile app developed and designed for your brand in a matter of weeks.

 1. Selling music and merch is complicated